apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 All of this demonstrates that the sketch is behaving as it should and matches the mathematical predictions.

 ### The Error Plots for the HLL++ Sketch
-With the above detailed explanation of the behavior of the DataSketches HLL sketch, let's see how the HLL++ sketch behaves under the same test conditions.
+With the above detailed explanation of the behavior of the DS-HLL sketch, let's see how the HLL++ sketch behaves under the same test conditions.
 Here *LgK = p = 21* and *sp = 25*.

 There is one caveat: Because the HLL++ sketch is so slow, I had to reduce the number of trials from 65K to 16K per trial-point and it still took over 20 hours to produce the following graph:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllppK21T14.png" alt="HllppK21T14.png" />

 Look closely at the Y-axis scale, for this plot the Y-axis ranges from -0.5% to +0.5%.
-Compare the scale for first DataSketches HLL plot where the Y-axis ranges from -0.1725% to +0.1725%!
+Compare the scale for first DS-HLL plot where the Y-axis ranges from -0.1725% to +0.1725%!
 The gridlines are spaced at an RSE of 717 ppm while the DS-HLL sketch RSE is at 575 ppm.
-However, something is clearly amiss with the internal HLL estimator which causes the estimates to zoom up exponentially to a hugh peak before finally settling down to the predicted quantile contours.
+However, something is clearly amiss with the HLL++ internal estimator which causes the estimates to zoom up exponentially to a high peak before finally settling down to the predicted quantile contours.

 To make it easier to visually see the differences in error properties we place both sketches on the same grid spacing and Y-axis range of -0.5% to +0.5% and place them next to each other: